bvansomeren/ansible-kvm-guest/README.md

 =====================

 Ansible role that will set up CentOS 6 and 7 virtuals to an existing KVM hypervisor with ZFS as backing store.
+NOTE: This has been replaced with my bhyve version of the same role.

 Requirements
 ------------